byuitechops/canvas-feedback-popup/ProjectCaptureDoc.md

 #### Definition of Inputs

+User Input into the survey in the popup.

 <!-- List here a type definition for each input.
 For example, if it is a CSV define the column names.
 If it is a JSON, give an example of the JSON structure.
 If it is user input, what will the user be asked for? -->

 #### Source of Inputs

+Qualtrics survey/popup that is injected via JavaScript.

 <!-- Paragraph of how to get inputs.
 From who?
 From where: Slack, email, server...?
 This also includes user selected options at runtime.
 How will we know what options to select?
 For example, in conversion tool, you'd follow the values on the Trello Board.
 It would also include the steps to get access to the information you need, such as getting added to a Trello Board, or access to a server. -->